-Students intending to major in Psychology must include: (a) PSYC 105 and PSYC 106, or PSYC 104 (prior to 2005); (b) PSYC 206; and (c) one from PSYC 207-211, and (d) one from PSYC 331-335, 343, and (e) one further PSYC 300-level course, and (f) one further PSYC 200- or PSYC 300-level course.
+Students intending to complete the BSc in Psychology must be credited with the following PSYC courses:

+- (a) PSYC 105 and PSYC 106, or PSYC 104 (prior to 2005);

+- (b) PSYC 206; and

+- (c) one from PSYC 207-211, and

+- (d) two 300-level PSYC courses, and

+- (e) one further 200-level PSYC course or 300-level PSYC course.

 Students who wish to proceed to higher postgraduate degrees in Psychology must satisfy these requirements and in addition have been credited with PSYC 344.
-Students intending to apply for the MSc in Applied Psychology must also complete PSYC 336.
+Students intending to apply for the MSc in Applied Psychology must also complete PSYC 336 or equivalent course.
 Students who wish to become eligible to apply for the Diploma in Clinical Psychology need to complete PSYC 335 or an equivalent course.

 Note: COSC 110 and/or STAT 111 or 131 are recommended as useful preparation for students progressing beyond 100-level in Psychology.